History is always in motion, and always being created.

 Be a part of the Exiled to Motown exhibit by joining us for our additional community programming!

-Check back soon for more details about our storytelling workshop!
+Check back soon for more programming opportunities!

 Novi Public Library

 Wednesday, June 5, 2019

 Join us in opening the Novi exhibition of Exiled to Motown, which we’re celebrating with a public talk by Mika Kennedy, the curator of the Exiled to Motown exhibit.

 Japanese Americans have been hard at work and play in the Detroit area for over a hundred years, finding ways to celebrate a distinctly Midwestern Japanese American culture while chasing American dreams.
 From the beginnings of the Ford Motor Company to mass migration eastward following World War II, this talk will guide you through the stories of objects and photographs, and oral histories that offer unique insights into the lives of Japanese Americans in metro Detroit.
 What do sock hops and civil rights have in common?
 They are both colorful, vital components of the personal recollections of Detroit’s first Japanese Americans and the way these personal stories connect to flashbulb moments in American history, such as the 1982 murder of Vincent Chin in Highland Park.
 Join us in exploring the rich histories of labor, race, and belonging in Detroit!

 You will then have an opportunity to share your own stories and inquiries in a Q&A session, before previewing the Exiled to Motown exhibit before its official opening on June 6!